Updated: July 22, 2022 by Jennifer Munsell

 At the Tail End of Things…

-There are many reasons why your bearded dragon may be breathing heavy.
+There are many reasons why your bearded dragon may be breathing heavily.
 Some of the reasons are benign and just mean your bearded dragon is exercising, digesting their food, or showing off a little.

 However, if your bearded dragon is breathing heavily for an extended period of time, it can be a sign that something is wrong.
 Your bearded dragon may be stressed out, they may have breathed in some water during bath time or swimming time, or they may be suffering from a respiratory illness.